NamelessCoder/gizzle/README.md

 And add a (publicly accessible!) virtual host for your favorite HTTP server pointing to `./web/` inside this folder or simply include the package in your own composer application.

-Finally, configure your GitHub repository and add the URL to your Gizzle project pointing to the file `/github-webhook.php`.
+Finally, configure your GitHub repository and add the URL to your Gizzle project pointing to the file `/github-webhook.php` as requested through HTTP (file `web/github-webhook.php` in filesystem) or configure your virtual host to serve the `github-webhook.php` filename as default file.

 You can of course create your own receiving script instead of `github-webhook.php` if you need additional features.

-The default receiving script supports the features described in this README.
+> Note! the default receiving script only supports the features described in this README file.

 ### Security (secret file and personal token)